0simp/AviaPlugins/README.md

 Makes timestamps on messages older than 1 week show the time the message was sent next to them

-**NOTE:**

-The time displayed will be off by 1 hour for messages sent after the clocks changed in your country.
-For example, a message sent on the 20th of April at 4:20 PM would show as 3:20 PM

 # ShrinkEmojis

 It shrinks emojis 🤯